AztecProtocol/aztec-packages/docs/docs/reference/developer_references/common_errors/sandbox-errors.md

 ## L1 Aztec Contract Errors

 Aztec's L1 contracts use custom errors in solidity.
 While it saves gas, it has a side effect of making it harder to decode when things go wrong.
-If you get an error when submitting an L2Block into our rollup contract or when interacting with our Inbox/Outbox contracts, you can use the [Errors.sol library](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/libraries/Errors.sol) to match the hex encoded error to the error name.
+If you get an error when submitting an L2Block into our rollup contract or when interacting with our Inbox/Outbox contracts, you can use the [Errors.sol library (GitHub link)](https://github.com/AztecProtocol/aztec-packages/blob/master/l1-contracts/src/core/libraries/Errors.sol) to match the hex encoded error to the error name.